simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 This is normally the first screen displayed.
 It lists accounts and their balances, like hledger's balance command.
-By default, it shows all accounts and their latest ending balances. if you specify a query on the command line, it shows just the matched accounts and the balances from matched transactions.
+By default, it shows all accounts and their latest ending balances (including the balances of subaccounts). if you specify a query on the command line, it shows just the matched accounts and the balances from matched transactions.

 Account names are normally indented to show the hierarchy (tree mode).